LES 201. Introduction to the American Political System. 3 Hours.

 LES 563.
 International Criminal Law.
 4 Hours.

-his course provides a graduate level overview of the legal foundations of the environment in which public managers and policy makers operate.
+This course provides a graduate level overview of the legal foundations of the environment in which public managers and policy makers operate.
 A case study approach is used to illustrate the interrelationship of public management, policymaking and law.
-Course Information: Same as PAD 565 and PSC 565.
+Course Information: Same as PSC 565.

 LES 568.
 Labor Arbitration and Dispute Resolution.
 4 Hours.